Best Alexa Built-in Phone Android Central 2020

 Only for those who aren't on a tight budget

 Have more cash to spend?
-The Xperia 1 is one of 2019's best flagships that does a lot to justify its steep cost.
+The Xperia 1 is a really powerful flagship that does a lot to justify its steep cost.

 Best for Audiophiles: LG G8